yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ![](/ps/ps3/img/Milestone1img/SizeMetrics.png)

-*Step 5:* In the Attributes Inspector for the View Controller, change the Size to iPad Full Screen.
-Since the problem sets are implemented only for iPad, this will allow ease in layout.
-For universal application, the right way should be using Auto Layout.
+*Step 5:* In the Attributes Inspector for the View Controller, change the **Size** to 'iPad Full Screen'.
+Since the problem sets are implemented only for iPad, this setting will suffice.
+In future if/when you build universal applications, the proper way would be to use 'Auto Layout'.

 Your project is now set up for interface design using the integrated Interface Builder.
 Next, you will learn how to add UI elements to your app’s view and link them up to your View Controller.